 “The second-best freshman I saw,” a coach said.
 “Can shoot it and get to the basket.
 Caught a nice alley in transition during games.
 Would’ve liked to have seen him play against the older players sometimes it was too easy for him with his age group.”

 “Julian is an extremely talented and athletic guard with great size,” said another coach.
 “He can do just about anything he wants offensively.
 Very gifted scorer on all three levels.
-Rebounds well on the offensive end for a guard and is an improved pass from times I’ve seen him in the past.
+Rebounds well on the offensive end for a guard and is an improved passer from times I’ve seen him in the past.
 Doesn’t always sell out on the defensive end like he’s capable.
 Would also like to see a player of his caliber be more vocal.”

 RJ Taylor 5-9 7th Midland: He was the top middle schooler at the Underclassman Camp, and the same at the All-State Camp.
 He’s at an advantage to most kids his age coming from a family of basketball coach and players.
 But it’s one thing to know what to do do, and another to go out and execute and that’s where RJ separates himself because he has good physical tools for his age as well.
 Love the burst from the pack to start the fast break.
 Makes good decisions at speed.
 Gets “hockey assists” and encourages unselfish play with how he keeps the ball moving.
 Shot it consistently in drills.
 On a D1 trajectory

 “Made tough finishes with either hand,” a coach said.
 “Plays hard and was not intimidated by anyone.
 Player to watch over the next four years as he’s only an 8th-grader.”